ellenxxiao/ellenxxiao.github.io/README.md

 ## About Me

 A newbie in Data Science, a tennis enthusiastist and a cocktail lover.
-Love skating and skiing in Winter, and hiking in Summer, always excited to explore new hiking trails.
+I Love skating and skiing in Winter, and hiking in Summer, always excited to explore new hiking trails.

-Born and bred in Beijing, have lived in Madison, WI and Shanghai, now working in Boston.
+Born and bred in Beijing, lived in Madison, WI and Shanghai, now working in Boston.

-I love snow!!

 ### Background

 I graduated from Boston University with a Master degree in Economics.
-Currently, I am a Clinical Data Manager, handling clinical trial data for clients.
+I am a Clinical Data Manager, handling clinical trial data for clients.
 Before that, I worked at Boston Public Health Commission as a Data Analysis Intern.
+Before coming to Boston, I worked in an investment company in Shanghai, collaborated on private equity investment in Chinese education industry.

 [Resume](https://github.com/ellenxxiao/resume/raw/master/Resume_Xiao.pdf)